ConorOBrien-Foxx/yup/README.md

       -l         | "local"; runs following arg as yup code -d         | "debug"; display stack at each step -s         | "string input"; designates the next item as a
-                 | string, interpreted as series of ASCII cha
+                 | string, interpreted as series of ASCII char
                  | codes
       -n         | "numeric input"; designates the next item as
                  | a number